-Service Type: Extended State Plan Service Service Name: Specialized Supplies gency ovider Type: pplier Qualifications Lice nse (specify): Cer tificate (specify): Oth er Standard (specify): encies must meet the following standards: lave a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
-(A company the provider secures the item(s) from can be located anywhere.) tiiat the provider secures the item(s) from earlibe rocated anywhere.)
-2. H lave a signed ODP Provider Agreement on file with ODP.
-3. C Complete standard ODP required orientation and training. lew providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.
-5. C omply with Department standards related to provider qualifications. ion of Provider Qualifications ty Responsible for Verification: AW C FMS, VF/EA FMS, OHCDS, ODP or its Designee Free quency of Verification: Nev east once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP. v providers may be qualified more frequently depending on which monitoring cycle they are gned to. peno lix C: Participant Services C-1/C-3: Service Specification Medic , regulations and policies referenced in the specification are readily available to CMS upon request the aid agency or the operating agency (if applicable). ype: d State Plan Service
+Appendix C: Participant Services C-1/C-3: Provider Specifications for Service Service Type: Extended State Plan Service Service Name: Specialized Supplies Provider Category: Agency Provider Type: Supplier Provider Qualifications License (specify): Certificate (specify):

+- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
+(A company that the provider secures the item(s) from can be located anywhere.) - 2.
+Have a signed ODP Provider Agreement on file with ODP. - 3.
+Complete standard ODP required orientation and training. - 4.
+New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Comply with Department standards related to provider qualifications.
-Therapy Services

-Category 1: Sub-Category 1:

-11 Other Health and Therapeutic Services 11080 occupational therapy
+At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
+New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.

-Category 2: Sub-Category 2:
+Category 4:

-11 Other Health and Therapeutic Services 11090 physical therapy
+11 Other Health and Therapeutic Services

-Category 3: Sub-Category 3:

-11 Other Health and Therapeutic Services 11100 speech, hearing, and language therapy
+the Medicaid agency or the operating agency (if applicable).
+Service Type: Extended State Plan Service Service Title: Therapy Services HCBS Taxonomy: Category 1: Sub-Category 1: 11 Other Health and Therapeutic Services 11080 occupational therapy Category 2: Sub-Category 2: 11 Other Health and Therapeutic Services 11090 physical therapy Category 3: Sub-Category 3: 11 Other Health and Therapeutic Services 11100 speech, hearing, and language therapy Service Definition (Scope):

-ervice Definition (Scope):

-Category 4: Sub-Category 4:

-11 Other Health and Therapeutic Services 11130 other therapies
+11130 other therapies